How to Fall Asleep Fast

 Now, you may not feel at ease with all these oils.
 So you must find the oil that works best for you sensually and therapeutically.

-Try journaling
+Try sleep journaling

 spare some time before bed time and jot down your day

-Not everyone has a habit of journaling, maybe because they feel pressured that something must come out of it.
+Not everyone has a habit of sleep journaling, maybe because they feel pressured that something must come out of it.
 However, if you push these thoughts aside, journaling is an excellent practice before sleeping.

 Journaling helps you unload heavy thoughts off your chest and empties your mind of stress and negativity.
 The chatter in your mind quietens; you relax and welcome sleep.